mirsella/lspmux/README.md

 # <https://docs.rs/env_logger/0.9.0/env_logger/index.html#enabling-logging>
 log_filters = "info"

-# environment variable names passed from `ra-multiplex client` to the server
+# environment variable names passed from `lspmux client` to the server
 #
-# By default no variables are passed and all servers are spawned in
+# By default no variables are passed and all servers are spawned in the same
-# the same environment as the `ra-multiplex server` is.
+# environment as the `lspmux server` is.
 # When a name like "LD_LIBRARY_PATH" is specified, the proxy reads the variable
 # value from its environment and passes the variable with the value set in the
 # proxy environment to the server, which then passes it further to the server